caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 This repository contains a simple serverless Experiment Engine plugin, which can be used as a reference for the plugin implementation.

-First clone the Turing repo and change the workdir to the reference plugin root directory:
+First, clone the Turing repo and change the workdir to the reference plugin root directory:
 ```shell
 $ git clone https://github.com/gojek/turing.git
 $ cd turing/engines/experiment/examples/plugins/hardcoded